 To prepare your photos effectively for print, you’ll need to bear in mind the specifications of file formatting when you send your photos off to the printers.
 Think of your printer as a partner who’s there to meet your needs.
 But in turn, you need to deliver your photos to them with the appropriate print file specifications.
 Each online printer will have their own instructions on file formats for you to follow, but here are some general tips.

 These are closed (i.e. not open to re-editing), and therefore ready to print.
-When working with JPEGs, make sure you’re using the highest quality setting, otherwise your photos will come out looking blurry or pixelated in print.
+When working with JPEGs on a glossy monitor, make sure you’re using the highest quality setting, otherwise your photos will come out looking blurry or pixelated in print.
 Sometimes, for storage reasons, you may find that you have to compromise quality and file size.
 In this case, don’t use a compression level below 8.
 For most printers, however, the ideal file format is PDF.
 Like JPEG, PDF is also closed, but PDF is the most versatile file format.
 That’s because it can contain multiple images in one file and also handles the details of your print job.
 You can use Adobe Acrobat Distiller to export your photos to PDFs.